-More description fo the analysis strategies, selections and results of the current CEPC simulation studies of different Higgs boson decay modes are documented in detail in [2], where the baseline detector geometry CEPC v_1 is used.
-The impacts of the migration of detetor geometry from CEPC v_1 to CEPC v_4 are discussed in [2] and Chapter 10.
-The change of the magnetic field from 3.5T to 3T mainly causes a 17% degradation of the resolution of the Higgs mass for the channel of di-muon decay.
+The analysis strategies and results of the current CEPC simulation studies of different Higgs boson decay modes are summarized in [?], where the baseline detector geometry CEPC v_1 is used.
+The impacts of the migration of detetor geometry from CEPC v_1 to CEPC v_4 are discussed in [?] and Chapter 10.
+The change of the magnetic field from 3.5T to 3T mainly causes a 17% degradation of the resolution of the Higgs mass for the channel of di-muon decay, leading to a reduction of the relative precision 17% on the measurement of of BR.
+These effects for other individual channels on the precision measurements are small, mostly at the level of a few percent.